prashantsingh5/ml_models/README.md

 # html_projects

-In this repository, I store various HTML and CSS projects Various HTML and CSS projects are:
+In this repository, I store various Machine Learning Models in the form of projects Various Machine Learning Models projects are:
-1. Amazon-clone
+1.
-2. Google-Frontpage-Clone
-3. Animal-List-Page